apify/actor-vector-database-integrations/actors/milvus/README.md

 To utilize this integration, ensure you have:

 - Created or existing `Milvus` database.
 You need to know `milvusUrl`, `milvusApiKey`, and `milvusCollectionName`.
-- An account to compute embeddings using one of the providers, e.g., OpenAI or Cohere.
+- An account to compute embeddings using one of the providers, e.g., [OpenAI](https://platform.openai.com/docs/guides/embeddings) or [Cohere](https://docs.cohere.com/docs/cohere-embed).

-You can run Milvus using Docker or try the managed Milvus service.
+You can run Milvus using Docker or try the managed Milvus service at [Zilliz](https://zilliz.com/).
 For more details, please refer to the [Milvus documentation](https://milvus.io/docs).

 ## Examples